fogWraith/Hotline/Docs/Protocol/Capabilities-Inline-Media.md

 - **No new chat transactions.** This extension introduces only the upload and download transactions.
 Public chat (105/106), private messages (108/104), and private chat rooms (105/106 with `DATA_CHATID`) all continue to use their existing types, with two added companion fields and three server-supplied advisory fields.
 Server-advertised limits and the optional error code are carried in the login reply and in error replies respectively.
 - **Field-size discipline.** All fields conform to standard Hotline 16-bit length encoding.
 Image bytes are exchanged via dedicated transactions that support multi-chunk replies; no field ever exceeds 65,535 bytes.
 - **Capability echo on relay.** The server is the single place where capability checks are applied to outbound chat fan-out.
 Clients MUST NOT attempt to detect peer capabilities themselves.
 - **Chat logging.** Chat history (see the chat-history extension) MUST treat media as a metadata-only entry by default; canonical bytes MAY be retained separately under operator policy.
+The metadata travels as history-entry mini-TLV sub-fields `0x0010`–`0x0014`, allocated to this extension - see [Allocated sub-field types](Capabilities-Chat-Cistory.md#allocated-sub-field-types).
 - **Mixed audiences in private rooms.** When a private chat room contains capable and legacy members, the server constructs two relay variants: capable members receive the media fields; legacy members receive the text only.
 Gateway substitution is NOT used in this case.
 - **Capability bit.** This extension uses bit 3 (`0x0008`) of `DATA_CAPABILITIES`.
 Servers that do not implement this extension MUST NOT confirm the bit, even if a client advertises it.